leoc0104/crud-php/README.md

 # Simple PHP CRUD Application

-It is a project from *Laboratory III* subject that is required on Database College at Fatec Bauru.
-This is a dictionary with words from some subjects: *Data Structures, Statistics and Fundamentals of Networks*.
+It is a project for the *Laboratory III* subject required in the Database program at Fatec Bauru.
+This project is a dictionary containing words from the following subjects: *Data Structures, Statistics, and Fundamentals of Networks*.

 ## Features